 - The NEWGEN initiative is open to all gender collections and/or accessories, millinery or fine jewellery.
 Collections cannot consist of bridal wear or childrenswear.

-- The applicant’s company should be based in the United Kingdom and registered with Companies House (not sole trader)
+- The applicant’s company should be based in the United Kingdom.

 - Applicants who produce fashion shows are advised to show at London Fashion Week if applicable

 - Applicants must have two collections which have been sold via wholesale (minimum of 2 stockists), AND/OR e-commerce AND/OR direct to consumer.

 - NEWGEN can only be won 3 times (designers are required to reapply each year)

 Applications will be reviewed against the following areas: